- EU dentists

 12 Reasons Why You Should Work As A Dentist In The Netherlands

 Perhaps you are considering a career abroad, and you are still trying to figure out which country is the best for your future as a dentist.
 What makes a country the right environment for you to start or continue your career?
 Maybe the Netherlands is one of the options on the table, but it can be difficult to find correct and up-to-date information.
-In this blog, I will give you 12 reasons why the Netherlands is an attractive option for you as a dentist.
+In this blog, I will give you 12 reasons why you should work as a dentist in the Netherlands.

 1. Plenty of vacancies and a big shortage of dentists